DefinitelyTyped/tsd/README.md

 Search for `jquery` plugins:

 ````bash
 $ tsd query */jquery.*
 ````

-Tip: if you are using Linux or Mac OS X, use quotes to glob:
+Hint: if you are using Linux or Mac OS X, use quotes to glob:

 ````bash
 $ tsd query "*/jquery.*"